Uniting Community-Based Researchers

 - Online Resources for Research Sites: The CRF website aims to serve as a go-to resource, and provides helpful links to resources that facilitate the conduct and management of clinical trials, especially in the community setting.
 A CRF Working Group has recently compiled a list of helpful resources and tools for research sites.
 These resources are available here on the CRF website, under the "Helpful Resources" tab.

-- Research Program Quality Assessment Tool: ASCO’s Community Research Forum has recently released the ASCO Research Program Quality Assessment Tool.
+- Research Program Quality Assessment Tool: ASCO’s Community Research Forum released the ASCO Research Program Quality Assessment Tool in March 2014.
 The Tool is designed to help community-based research sites exceed the minimum standards of conducting clinical research and provides an overview of ASCO’s recommendations for the important components of an internal quality assessment program.
 A checklist tool is also provided to help sites conduct an assessment of whether their program includes these important components.
 The quality components are largely based on the ASCO Statement on Minimum Standards and Exemplary Attributes of Clinical Trial Sites (Zon et al, JCO, 2008).
 To access the Tool, please click here.